 This site contains links to travel services we recommend, from which we may make commission at no extra cost to you.

-When we planned our travel career break, there was a lot we wanted to pack in.
-Before visiting New Zealand, we spent a month in Patagonia at the start of the hiking season. (check out our Patagonia itinerary and travel guide).
+When we planned our one-year travel career break, there was a lot we wanted to pack in.
+Before visiting New Zealand, we spent a month in Patagonia at the start of the hiking season.
+In order to fit this in and also spend Christmas in Australia, we had to squeeze our total time in New Zealand down to just three weeks.

-In order to fit this in and also spend Christmas in Australia, we had to squeeze our time in New Zealand down to just three weeks.
-We met people who had spent six months exploring the country and not come close to seeing it all, and so we had a challenge to make optimal use of our limited time.
+We met people who had spent six months exploring New Zealand and still wanted to see a lot more of it, and so we had a challenge to make optimal use of our limited time.

-The first big question was how to split our trip between the north and south islands.
+Our first big question was how to split our trip between the north and south islands.
 While both have plenty of incredible scenery and activities to offer, we decided to focus two thirds of our trip – 14 days – on the mountains, fjords, glaciers and winding coastal roads of the South Island.

-We began on the North Island and then flew into Christchurch, which was the start and end point for our circular road trip on the South Island.
+We began our time in New Zealand with a week on the North Island and then flew into Christchurch, which was the start and end point for our two-week circular road trip on the South Island.
 If you’re thinking of road trippin’ on the North Island too, check out this New Zealand North Island road trip itinerary.

 We had heard many good things about using the hop-on hop-off bus services in New Zealand, but we opted instead for complete freedom and hired a car through rentalcars.com.

-Camping in New Zealand opens opportunities
+Camping in New Zealand South Island

 For almost the entirety of our time on New Zealand’s South Island we chose camping for accommodation.
-While camping isn’t as cheap as you might expect – most campsites charge fees – it was still a more budget-friendly option than staying in hostels or otherwise.
+While camping isn’t quite as cheap as you might expect – most campsites charge fees – it was still a more budget-friendly option than staying in hostels or otherwise.

 Overall, it saved us a lot of money.

-Camping in New Zealand also allowed us to see some stunning rural locations that we might not have otherwise.
-For example, as you will see below, we camped under the stars at the foot of Mount Cook, and at a scenic ocean view site in Hokitika.
+Camping in New Zealand South Island also allowed us to see some stunning rural locations that we might not have otherwise.
+As you will read below, we camped under the stars at the foot of Mount Cook, and at a scenic ocean view site in Hokitika, to name a couple of examples.

-So, the itinerary we present here is based on camping, but we’ve also included some accommodation recommendations if you’d rather have a roof over your head.
+The itinerary we present here is based on camping, but we’ve also included some accommodation recommendations if you’d rather have a roof over your head.

 We highly recommend downloading the Ranker Camping NZ app before you set off.
 It will help you locate campsites and provides essential information on rates and facilities.